-If an MCA has been logged and the OS fails to clear the log prior to another MCA then this may be considered fatal.
-Hence, the MCA log information should be read as part of the OS_MCA handler.
+If an MCA has been logged and the OS fails to clear the log prior to another MCA, then SAL may save the additional error records and would consider this to be a fatal condition with a halt or reboot of the system.
+Hence, the MCA log information should be read as part of the OS_MCA handler or OS boot loader.
 On the other hand, if a CMC occurs prior to the OS clearing the CMC error log, the same shall not be fatal.
-If SAL's internal buffers are not sufficient to log multiple errors of the same type and sub-type, SAL shall discard the error logs for the latter occurrences.
+If SAL's internal buffers are not sufficient to log multiple errors of the same type, SAL shall discard the error logs for the latter occurrences.